 Eye For Film >> Festivals >> A-Z >> Tribeca Film Festival >> 2019

-The 18th Tribeca Film Festival will open at the Apollo Theater with Roger Ross Williams' documentary The Apollo on April 24 and run until May 5.
+The 18th Tribeca Film Festival opened at the Apollo Theater with Roger Ross Williams' documentary The Apollo on April 24 and runs until May 5.

 The festival will feature 103 films, with 50 per cent of the films in the three competition sections directed by women.
 There are 81 world premieres in the line-up.
 In addition to the feature films line-up, there is a full shorts programme.